felipe-barajas/SPDK-OCF-Parser/README.md

 # SPDK-OCF-Parser
-This tool parses SPDK Bdevs and OCF data into Prometheus allowing visualization of metrics via Grafana
+This tool parses SPDK Bdevs and OCF data using Prometheus allowing visualization of SPDK and OCF metrics via Grafana.

+SPDK is a set of tools and libraries for accelerating storage devices in user-space.
+More information on SPDK is available here: https://spdk.io/

+OCF for SPDK is a caching module for SPDK.
+More information is available here: https://open-cas.github.io/getting_started_spdk.html

 ## Example
 The following image is from a Grafana dashboard showing the SPDK Parser tool data being graphed via Prometheus